syncfusion/blazor-docs/src/gantt/gantt-chart/columns.md

 ## Format

-To format the cell values based on a specific culture, use the `Columns.Format` property.
+To format the cell values based on a specific culture, use the `GanttColumn.Format` property.
 The Gantt Chart component uses the `Internationalization` library to format `number` and `date` values.

 ```csharp
 @using Syncfusion.Blazor.Gantt